MassimoValle/ing-sw-2020-valle-sangeniti-refaie/README.md

 ### Client

-The client is run by choosing the interface to play with, the possible choices are from the CLI or GUI.
+The client is run by choosing the interface to play with, you can choose between CLI or GUI.
 The following sections describe how to run the client in one way or another.

 #### CLI
 For a better command line gaming experience you need to launch the client with a terminal that supports UTF-8 encoding and ANSI escapes.
 To launch the client in CLI mode, type the following command: